-The Level 5 Diploma in Leadership for Health and Social Care is a nationally-recognised qualification for individuals working in a leadership/management role within the health and social care sector.
-It is a required qualification for Registered Managers.
+The Level 5 Diploma in Leadership and Management for Adult Care is a nationally recognised qualification for individuals working in a leadership/management role within the health and social care sector.
+It is a mandatory qualification for Registered Managers.

 There are several registered awarding bodies (such as City & Guilds) that have designed the courses along with the learning outcomes and assessment criteria.
 The criteria (and unit numbers) can vary between awarding bodies.
 The courses are usually delivered and assessed by other training providers such as colleges in line with the rules and regulations of the awarding body.

 In 2020, the Level 5 qualification was replaced with a newer version that was created using a standard developed with Skills for Care and employers in the care sector.
 This qualification consists of 11 mandatory units and 7 optional units.